Mohammed bin Salman: Domestic reforms

 Mohammed established an entertainment authority that began hosting comedy shows, professional wrestling events, and monster truck rallies.
 In 2016, he shared his idea for "Green cards" for non-Saudi foreigners with Al Arabiya journalist Turki Aldakhil.
 In 2019 the Saudi cabinet approved a new residency scheme (Premium Residency) for foreigners.
 The scheme will enable expatriates to permanently reside, own property and invest in the Kingdom.

 The first measures undertaken in April 2016 included new taxes and cuts in subsidies, a diversification plan, the creation of a $2 trillion Saudi sovereign wealth fund, and a series of strategic economic reforms called the National Transformation Programme.
 Mohammed's plans to raise capital for the sovereign wealth fund included selling off shares of Saudi Aramco, the state-owned petroleum and natural gas company, with the capital to be re-invested in other sectors such as to implement the diversification plans.
 In October 2017, the plan for Aramco's IPO listing was criticised by The Economist, which called it "a mess".
 Mohammed slashed the state budget, freezing government contracts and reducing the pay of civil employees as part of drastic austerity measures.

-In April 2017, Mohammed announced a project to build one of the world's largest cultural, sports and entertainment cities in Al Qiddiya, southwest of Riyadh.
+In April 2017, Mohammed announced a project to build one of the world's largest cultural, sports and entertainment cities in Qiddiya, southwest of Riyadh.
 The plans for a 334-square kilometre city include a safari and a Six Flags theme park.